 A "transfer by a corporation of all or a part of its assets to another corporation in a title 11 or similar case ... if, in pursuance of the plan, stock or securities of the corporation to which the assets are transferred are distributed in a transaction which qualifies under § 354, 355, or 356" is a reorganization. § 368(a)(1)(G).
 A case "similar to" is a "receivership, foreclosure, or similar proceeding" in a federal or state court. § 368(a)(3)(A)(ii).
-A G reorganization is tax-free (i.e., deferred) so long as the transfere of assets acquires "substantially all" such of the assets of the transferor, and the transferor distributes to its shareholders the stock, securities, and other properties it receives as well as other properties "in pursuance of the plan of reorganization. § 368(a)(2)(C).
-A G reorganization can be divisive or non-divisive. § 368(a)(1)(G) (referencing § 355).
+A G reorganization is tax-free (i.e., deferred) so long as the transferee of assets acquires "substantially all" such of the assets of the transferor, and the transferor distributes to its shareholders the stock, securities, and other properties it receives as well as other properties "in pursuance of the plan of reorganization." § 354(b)(1).
+In these circumstances, a drop down may follow the G reorganization. § 368(a)(2)(C).
+A G reorganization can be divisive or non-divisive. $\S$ 368(a)(1)(G) (referencing $\S$ 355).
 Section 368(a)(3)(C) provides that a transaction qualifying as a G reorganization and as any other type of reorganization - or tax-deferred under § 351 or § 332 - is governed by the rules governing "G" reorganizations.
 A forward triangular acquisition is not disqualified from being a G reorganization so long as no stock of the acquiring corporation is used in the transaction. § 368(a)(2)(D)(i).
-A reverse triangular reorganization is not disqualified from being a G reorganization so long as "no former shareholder of the surviving corporation receive[s] any consideration for his stock," and former creditors of the surviving corporation exchange debt of 80% or more of the "fair market value of the debt of the surviving corporation." § 368(a)(3)(E).
+A reverse triangular reorganization is not disqualified from being a G reorganization so long as "no former shareholder of the surviving corporation receive[s] any consideration for his stock," and former creditors of the surviving corporation exchange debt of 80% or more of the "fair market value of the debt of the surviving corporation for voting stock of the controlling corporation." § 368(a)(3)(E).